lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 The r-squared value for the multipe linear regression is .71.
 THis suggests that there is a strong positive correlation and we can anticipate that the linear model will perform well.

-## Summary "Statistics on Suspension Coils
+## Summary Statistics on Suspension Coils

 Background:  The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.